 Dr Stephen Fairhurst

-My research focuses on the search for gravitational waves, using the LIGO, Virgo and GEO detectors.
-In particular, I specialize in searching for gravitational wave signals emitted by merging black holes and/or neutron stars.
-I have developed large parts of the current analysis pipeline and used this to lead searches of the initial LIGO and Virgo data.
-I am particularly interested in searching for gravitational wave signals around times of potential electromagnetic counterparts, such as Gamma Ray Bursts.
-I was one of the instigators of the NINJA project which seeks to improve gravitational wave searches by utilizing black hole merger waveforms generated in numerical simulations.
+Dr Fairhurst’s research focuses on the search for gravitational waves, using the LIGO, Virgo and GEO detectors.
+In particular, he specialises in searching for gravitational wave signals emitted by merging black holes and neutron stars, and using the observed signals to understand the properties of the sources.
+He has developed large parts of the search and leads the Cardiff effort to search for binary merger signals in the advanced LIGO data.
+Dr Fairhurst is also interested in searching for gravitational wave signals associated with astronomical transients, such as Gamma Ray Bursts.
+He also manages the UK's gravitational wave computational resources.

 Measures of Esteem